Can New York's mayor speak Mandarin? No, but with AI he's making robocalls in different languages

 “The mayor is making deep fakes of himself,” said Albert Fox Cahn, executive director of the organization.
 “This is deeply unethical, especially on the taxpayer’s dime.
 Using AI to convince New Yorkers that he speaks languages that he doesn’t is outright Orwellian.
 Yes, we need announcements in all of New Yorkers’ native languages, but the deep fakes are just a creepy vanity project.”

-The growing use of artificial intelligence and deepfakes, especially in politics, has prompted calls and moves toward greater regulation from government and major media companies.
+The growing use of artificial intelligence and deepfakes, especially in politics and election misinformation, has prompted calls and moves toward greater regulation from government and major media companies.

-Google was the first big tech company to say it would impose new labels on deceptive AI-generated political advertisements that could fake a candidate’s voice or actions.
+Google was the first big tech company to say it would impose new labels on deceptive AI-generated political advertisements that could fake a candidate’s voice or actions for election misinformation.
 Facebook and Instagram parent Meta doesn’t have a rule specific to AI-generated political ads but has a policy restricting “faked, manipulated or transformed” audio and imagery used for misinformation.

 A bipartisan bill in the U.S. Senate would ban “materially deceptive” deepfakes relating to federal candidates, with exceptions for parody and satire.
 This month, two Democratic members of Congress sent a letter to the heads of Meta and X, formally known as Twitter, to express concerns about AI-generated political ads on their social media platforms.